TheMarvelFan/Travelia/README.md

   2. Copy the MySQL JDBC driver jar file to your CATALINA_HOME/lib/ (installation directory of your Tomcat server/lib/).
 Tomcat will not be able to use the Driver resource otherwise.

 Running the project:
- Step 1: Clone the repository.
+ Step-1: Clone the repository.
- Step 2: Open index.jsp and let IntelliJ look for any missing dependencies.
+ Step-2: Open index.jsp and let IntelliJ look for any missing dependencies.
 It will prompt you for installing them if it detects any.
- Step 3: Run the index.jsp file using apache tomcat for using the project.
+ Step-3: Run the index.jsp file using apache tomcat for using the project.